ChicagoDSA/chapter-website/_working-groups/en/electoral.md

 image-credit: "[Sarah-Ji/Love + Struggle Photos](http://www.loveandstrugglephotos.com/)"
 ---

 The Electoral Working Group is dedicated to advancing socialism, and the particular policy goals of Chicago DSA through electoral work.
-Our work includes canvassing for candidates, developing a new endorsement process for Chicago DSA, and working to support other chapter-endorsed campaigns.
+Our work includes:

+- Running the chapter's endorsement process
+- Creating and running field operations for endorsed campaigns and candidates
+- Conducting research for future electoral strategy and organizing
+- Developing and training democratic socialist candidates to run for office

-Join a meeting to learn more about how you can help elect more socialists.
+Join any of our regular meetings to learn more about how you can help elect more socialists.

 {% include comp-button.html text="Find an upcoming event" link="/events" %}